Trisibo/unity-webgl-copy-and-paste/README.md

 ## Changelog

+* 1.0.1
+  * Fixed `CopyToClipboard` not working in insecure pages (non-https), or iframes without clipboard permissions, now it should work in most situations (as long as the obsolete JavaScript workaround is not removed from browsers).

 * 1.0.0
-  * Added public "CopyToClipboard" method.
+  * Added public `CopyToClipboard` method.
-  * The "WebGLCopyAndPasteAPI" class is now in the "WebGLCopyAndPaste" namespace.
+  * The `WebGLCopyAndPasteAPI` class is now in the `WebGLCopyAndPaste` namespace.
-  * The "WebGLCopyAndPasteAPI" class won't be added (empty) to non-WebGL builds anymore.
+  * The `WebGLCopyAndPasteAPI` class won't be added (empty) to non-WebGL builds anymore.
   * Improved the sample, and moved it out of the plugin itself.

 * 0.4.0